wayland/Raku-TOP/docs/Markdown/Reference/Database/Storage/Postgres.md

 **Table :$table**

-The frontend table object that's going to reference this backend
+The frontend table object that's going to reference this Storage

 **Str :$action = 'use'**